top of page

 Solo Exhibition, Galleri Nord-Norge, Harstad, 2023

-At the centre of the exhibition was Mnemosyne (2023), a series of black-and-white photographs and a large-scale lightbox reflecting on landscape as an archive of personal and collective memory.
-The video work Surrender expanded this temporal field through moving water, fractured light, and immersive sound, exploring relationships between body, perception, and environmental transformation.
+At the centre of the exhibition, Mnemosyne (2023) approached landscape as an archive of personal and collective memory.
+The video work Surrender extended this temporal field through moving water, fractured light, and immersive sound, placing the body within processes of continuous environmental transformation.

-Neon works including Take your time (2015) , (Be)longing (2014), and Slowly becoming light (2022) functioned as quiet interruptions within the space, while the Polaroid series How is your heart? introduced a more intimate and immediate register of presence and vulnerability, reflecting on attention, belonging, and lived experience.
+Neon works including Take your time (2015), (Be)longing (2014), and Slowly becoming light (2022) interrupted the space with propositions of duration, belonging, and transformation, while the Polaroid series How is your heart? brought the exhibition back to the intimacy and vulnerability of the body.

 Interiors 72/12